MacroAcon/Tavren/docs/Core Reference_ Tavren vs Pandacea.md

 * Zero-friction onboarding (1-click plan acceptance)

-* Simulated AI “Privacy Scan” that earns trust
+* Simulated AI "Privacy Scan" that earns trust

-* Clear benefit upfront (“Earn $2.25 this week”)
+* Clear benefit upfront ("Earn $2.25 this week")

 * Feels like **a place**, not just an app (tavern metaphor)